makicoding/Jetmart-Node-MySQL-App/README.md

 # Jetmart-Node-MySQL-App

+[Click here to view short demo video of app](https://drive.google.com/file/d/1sDDfytu3DzhJ28mqIO1QySa6r55XvKUL/view?usp=sharing)
+<br></br>
+[Click here to view full length demo video of app](https://drive.google.com/file/d/1oZIz1vHuH8QGqyc8nidygUZippOpFPKZ/view?usp=sharing)
+***

+### Overview

 This is an inventory system for the store Jetmart.
 It is a Command Line Node app that communicates with a MySQL database.
 <br></br>
 The jetmartCustomer.js app takes in a customer's order and updates the database.
 The jetmartManager.js app shows the inventory and allows items to be added to the database.
 ***

-[Click here to view short demo video of app](https://drive.google.com/file/d/1sDDfytu3DzhJ28mqIO1QySa6r55XvKUL/view?usp=sharing)
-<br></br>
-[Click here to view full length demo video of app](https://drive.google.com/file/d/1oZIz1vHuH8QGqyc8nidygUZippOpFPKZ/view?usp=sharing)
-***

-### Terminal Commands:
+### Terminal Commands

 node jetmartCustomer
 <br>